 Just when you think you’ve done it all in Whistler, you can find yourself in someone else’s shoes (or insulated winter boots) learning a new skill from a seasoned pro.
 That was definitely a highlight of the tour – sponging knowledge from Matt, someone who has turned his passion for fishing into his career, and laughing at his fish puns.
 Whether you’re a group of friends, a couple, or a family, consider booking an ice fishing tour during your next visit to Whistler.

 Dress as you would for a day on the slopes; ski jacket, ski pants, base layers, mid layers, warm gloves, warm hat and warm socks.
 Whistler Year Round Fishing provides insulated winter boots with ice cleats on them to keep your feet warm and well-tractioned.
 They also have an insulated shelter with a propane heater to keep you extra cozy and out of the elements.

 - A purchased and printed, 1-day basic fishing license, which can be done online ahead of time.

 How to Book an Ice Fishing Tour

 The ice fishing season runs from December to March and can be booked online through Whistler.com (best place to check for seasonal discounts) or by calling 1-800-944-7853.
-Whistler Year Round Fishing and Pemberton Fish Finder are two local companies offering ice fishing tours, and pricing starts at $159 per person.
+Whistler Year Round Fishing and Pemberton Fish Finder are two local companies offering ice fishing tours.